MarkusEggerInc/CODEFrameworkDocs/Understanding Layout.md

 ![](Understanding%20Layout/Figure01.png)

+Figure 1: The window on the left uses a standard WPF StackPanel, while the one on the right uses a CODE Framework BidirectionalStackPanel.
+A subtle but consequential difference.

 The window on the left uses a standard WPF StackPanel, while the one on the right uses a CODE Framework BidirectionalStackPanel.
 A subtle but consequential difference.

 What is the main benefit of using CODE Framework layout containers?
 Well, the main benefit is that they provide layout features that you simply would not have otherwise in WPF.
 The secondary benefit is that these layout containers are theme-aware.
 This means that they have default styles in different themes to make them look just right in those scenarios.